A Berkeley Short Course

 By registering to the course you can get the course content in two ways:

 Recorded lectures that will remain available for one month after the Live version of the course.
 This has been shown to to facilitate particularly participants in different time zones.
-Additional office hours have also been arranged early in the morning a week after the short course for questions from participants (see agenda)

 In addition, the course includes significant time for discussion and consultations in joint rooms and break-out rooms with the instructors.

-DAY 1 – Monday May 8 2023
+DAY 1 – Monday November 17 2025

 8:00-8:15: Introduction – Welcome (Zekkos)